Supplement Information Tools Compared: Examine.com, ConsumerLab, Yuka, and More

 Most engaged users end up using more than one.
 The tools don't replace each other — they complement.

-A few categories of feature we've deliberately excluded:
+A few categories of feature we've deliberately stayed out of:

-Personalised supplement recommendations.
-Several apps will recommend specific supplements based on quizzes or biomarker data.
-The published evidence for personalised supplement recommendations is much weaker than the marketing suggests.
-We don't think the science supports the confidence such tools project, and the compliance position would be difficult.
+Personalised supplement recommendations based on quizzes or biomarkers.
+Several apps will recommend specific supplements this way.
+The published evidence for personalised supplement recommendations is much weaker than the marketing suggests, so we don't lead with that kind of claim.

 Treatment-oriented claims.
-We don't tell users which supplements to take, only what research describes for the ingredients in front of them.
+We don't diagnose conditions or tell readers which supplements to take for a medical problem — only what the published research describes for the ingredients we use.

 Related Proco pages